 Domestic Animal Management Plan

-Submissions closed on 14 September 2025, 11:59 PM
+Submissions closing on 23 October 2025, 05:00 PM

 What is the Domestic Animal Management Plan?

 The plan is a requirement under the Domestic Animals Act 1994.
-It provides a framework for the planning, development, and evaluation of animal management services in the Shire.
+It provides a framework for the planning, development, and evaluation of animal management services in the hire.
 The plan applies to all cats and dogs, including farm working dogs and therapy or assistance dogs.

 The key objectives of the plan are to: